Structural Implications of the Chameleon Mechanism on White Dwarfs: Introduction

-This paper is structured as follows: Section \ref{sec:theory} introduces the physical framework, discussing the ST theory and the equilibrium equations for static and spherically symmetric WDs together with the EoS and observational data for these stars.
+This paper is structured as follows: Section \ref{sec:theory} introduces the physical framework, discussing the ST theory and the equilibrium equations for static and spherically symmetric WDs together with the EoS for these stars.
 Section \ref{sec:Model} describes the specific screening mechanism under consideration and outlines the employed numerical methods, including boundary conditions and our customized shooting method.
 Section \ref{sec:Results} presents our findings regarding chameleon-screened WDs, followed by a discussion of implications and future directions in Section \ref{sec:Conclusion}.
-Finally, Appendix \ref{app:TOVvsNWT} provides supplementary details on the validity of the Newtonian approximation in our ST framework.
-We use the metric signature $(-,+,+,+)$ and consider $c=\hbar=1$ unless otherwise stated.
+Finally, \ref{app:TOVvsNWT} provides supplementary details on the validity of the Newtonian approximation in our ST framework.